GUIDE 2025

 From building your idea into an argument that will convince donors to give you funds, this guide includes all of the steps necessary from start to finish to create successful proposals.
 It also discusses developing relationships with potential granters if you’re a freelancer or nonprofit organization.

-Ordinarily, getting funded isn’t easy, but luckily with books like this one from Ellen Karsh, you get great help.
+Ordinarily, getting funded isn’t easy, but luckily, with books like this one, you get great help.

 The Only Grant-Writing Book You’ll Ever Need offers:

-• an essential primer for any aspiring grant writer
+• A primer for any aspiring grant writer

-• lessons on everything from how to layout a proposal, what tone of voice each section should have, and when it’s appropriate to use numbers
+• Lessons on everything from how to lay a proposal, what tone of voice each section should have, and when it’s appropriate to use numbers

 About the Authors

-Brought together, Ellen Karsh and Arlen Sue Fox have over thirty years of experience in grant writing.
-They understand the nuances to what makes a successful grant proposal – from understanding how competitive grants work to tailoring your message for different types of grant opportunities – and they know exactly where you should look when submitting proposals?
+Ellen Karsh and Arlen Sue Fox have over thirty years of experience in grant writing.
+They understand the nuances of what makes a successful grant proposal – from how competitive grants work to tailoring your message for different grant opportunities – and they know exactly where you should look when submitting proposals.

 How to Write a Grant: Become a Grant Writing Unicorn